nitz18/Cancer-in-parasites/readme.md

-# Nithyashree Manohar
-## Dragonfruit Coding Challenge
-### Simulated fake parasitic microorganism images and dye sensor images.
+## Simulated fake parasitic microorganism images and dye sensor images.
 Used efficient data structures to store the images.
 Used both the images to check if the parasite has cancer

 ### 1. Efficient data structure to store microscope and dye sensor images